Beastorm/Cpp-Interview-Questions/interview_questions_cpp.md

 - Comma Operator – How It Works?
 - Which is Faster: pre OR post Increment With Proof In C & C++?
 - What Is The Order Of Function Parameter Evaluation In C++?
-- Why Copy Constructor Take an Argument As a Reference?
+- Why does the Copy Constructor Take an Argument As a Reference?
 - Why the Size Of an Empty class OR struct in C++?
 - Why Prefer Pass By Reference Or Pointer Over Pass By Value?